Elkhorn Road

 Elkhorn Road is a major west-east road in the Las Vegas metropolitan area, Nevada, United States.

 Route

 Elkhorn Road begins at Egan Crest Drive in the northwestern corner of Las Vegas.
 The road heads east to the Centennial Hills neighborhood where it forms a major intersection with Durango Drive near the RTC park and ride lot.
-Elkhorn Road eventually crosses U.S. Route 95 and intersects with an HOV ramp completed in 2019, serving as an entrance to US 95 south and an exit from US 95 north.
+Elkhorn Road eventually crosses Interstate 11/U.S. Route 95 and intersects with an HOV ramp completed in 2019, serving as an entrance to I-11/US 95 south and an exit from I-11/US 95 north.
 The road continues west from there through residential areas and past farms and ranches before intersecting Decatur Boulevard and entering North Las Vegas city limits.
 The road runs through North Las Vegas and for 2 miles and passes through the Aliante community and the Aliante Casino and Hotel before ending at a dead end.
 From the dead end, Elkhorn Road will be extended to the soon-to-be extended Clayton Street.